 BLITHE Crystal Iceplant Pressed Serum

 This light gel-texture pressed serum absorbs in no time and doesn't leave any tacky residue behind.
 The cooling sensation it leaves add more reason for it being the perfect moisturiser for the summer

 COSRX Oil-Free Ultra Moisturising Lotion

-A lightweight moisturiser that hydrate your skin but won’t leave that greasy feeling.
-It gives that instant moisture while at the same time nourish your skin with antioxidants to calm skin redness or irritation.
+A lightweight moisturiser that hydrates your skin but won't leave that greasy feeling.
+It gives that instant moisture while nourishing your skin with antioxidants to calm skin redness or irritation.

 How age affects our skin

-We get this question all the time.
-How you should care for your skin when you are in an airplane with recycled, poor air quality and low humidity level.
-Moreover, it can be quite challenging to do your skincare routine while keeping things hygienic at the same time.
+We get this question all the time: how you should care for your skin when you are in an aeroplane with recycled, poor air quality and low humidity level.
+Moreover, it can be pretty challenging to do your skincare routine while keeping things hygienic at the same time.
 Here are our tips to keep our skin moisturised during your fly:

 For a short – flight:

 Wash your face and apply a heavy-duty moisturiser that contains a higher ratio of occlusive before your flight.
 If you're applying enough before the flight, you don't have to touch your face or do your skincare on the plane.
 It is the best option to keep your face clean and moisturised throughout the flight.